 7. Planned to retire later

-A very small percentage of respondents — just 2% — wish they had planned for a later retirement date.
+A very small percentage of respondents — just 2% — wished they had planned for a later retirement date.
 The number is surprisingly low, given that working longer is one of the best ways to shore up your finances so you are ready for a long, rewarding retirement.

 The lesson?
 As you age, it is more likely that you will regret not having earned and saved more.